humanmade/altis-enhanced-search/docs/README.md

 - Synonyms
 - Aggregations for faceted search and statistics

-The default Search index and related functionality is provided by the [ElasticPress plugin](https://github.com/10up/ElasticPress) and the multilingual support is derived from [the WordPress.com ElasticSearch library](https://github.com/Automattic/wpes-lib).
+The default Search index and related functionality is provided by the [ElasticPress plugin](https://github.com/10up/ElasticPress) and the multilingual support is derived from [the WordPress.com Elasticsearch library](https://github.com/Automattic/wpes-lib).

 If you do not wish to use the search module it can be deactivated via your config: